Typical Montana small stream cutthroat, so much fun to catch.

 Photo to the left is a picture of the East Rosebud Valley, it was gorgeous and has lots of history.
 If you're interested, google the battle of the Rosebud, a sad time in US History.

-Going to leave it off right there for now, stay tuned to hear about flat sleeping pads, snow, and picking up Continental Divide Trail hitchhikers, and of course more fishing.
+Going to leave it off right there for now, to hear about flat sleeping pads, snow, and picking up Continental Divide Trail hitchhikers, and of course more fishing click on the link Montana 2018 Part 2.
 As always if there are any requests or comments feel free hit me up in the comments.

 See you on the creek, Chris